-Vulnerability: A flaw or weakness in hardware, software or processes that exposes a system to compromise.
+Vulnerability: A flaw or weakness in hardware, software, or processes that exposes a system to compromise.

-Vulnerability Assessment: The process of identifying, quantifying, and prioritizing the vulnerabilities (weaknesses) in a system.
+Vulnerability Assessment: Identifying, quantifying, and prioritizing a system's vulnerabilities (weaknesses).

 Wireless Access Point: A device that allows wireless devices to connect to a wired network using Wi-Fi.